-- 18. What are the board's performance targets/expectations for its licensing2 program?
+- 18. What are the board's performance targets/expectations for its licensing program?
 Is the board meeting those expectations?
 If not, what is the board doing to improve performance? - 19.
 Describe any increase or decrease in the board's average time to process applications, administer exams and/or issue licenses.
 Have pending applications grown at a rate that exceeds completed applications?
 If so, what has been done by the board to address them?
 What are the performance barriers and what improvement plans are in place?
 What has the board done and what is the board going to do to address any performance issues, i.e., process efficiencies, regulations, BCP, legislation? - 20.
 How many licenses or registrations does the board issue each year?
 How many renewals does the board issue each year?

 Table 6.
-Licensee Pop ulation
+Licensee Pop oulation

 FY 2012/13 FY 2013/14 FY 2014/15 FY 2015/16

 Active

 [Enter License Type] Out-of-State

-[Enter License Type] Out-of-Country
+Out-of-Country

 Delinquent

-Active
+[Enter Licence Type] Active

-[Enter License Type] Out-of-State
+Out-of-State

 [Enter License Type] Out-of-Country

 Delinquent

 Active

 [Enter License Type] Out-of-State

-[Enter License Type] Out-of-Country
+Out-of-Country

 Delinquent

 [Enter License Type] Active

-[Enter License Type] Out-of-State
+[Linter License Type] Out-of-State

-2 The term "license" in this document includes a license certificate or registration.
+&lt;sup>2 The term "license" in this document includes a license certificate or registration.